costanzazanoletti/trailmetrics/backend/terrain-service/README.md

 ## Overview

-The **Terrain Service** is a microservice responsible for processing activity data, segmenting the route based on elevation changes, and publishing the results to Kafka.
-This service is part of the **TRAILMETRICS** project and interacts with Kafka, and external APIs: OpenStreetMap Overpass interpreter.
-This API doesn't require any authentication.
+The **Terrain Service** is a Python-based microservice responsible for enriching activity segments with terrain type information using OpenStreetMap data.
+It listens to processed segment messages from Kafka and queries the Overpass API to determine terrain characteristics.

+## Responsibilities

+- Consumes segment messages from `segmentation-output-queue`
+- Queries Overpass API to detect surface and path type
+- Attaches terrain classification to each segment
+- Publishes enriched data to `terrain-output-queue`

 ## Setup

+### Prerequisites

+- Python 3.10+

 ### Install Dependencies

-The service runs on **Python 3.10+**.
-First, create a virtual environment and install dependencies:

 ```bash
 python3 -m venv venv